 The ancient roots of the Curtey family name are in the Anglo-Saxon culture.
 The name Curtey comes from when the family lived at the court, a phrase which may have indicated either a large mansion or a tribunal.
 The prefix A was often dropped by the 13th century, when many branches of the family became known as Court.
 Some historians have suggested that certain variations of the name may be nicknames derived from the Old French and Old English word curt, meaning short or truncated.
 However, time has confused the different derivations, and it is now extremely difficult to tell which is appropriate to a given family or situation.

 Early Origins of the Curtey family

-Another 227 words (16 lines of text) are included under the topic Early Curtey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Curtey research.
+Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Curtey History in all our PDF Extended History products and printed products wherever possible.

 Curtey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Curtey has appeared include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.